What is a CRM?

 How TatvaCRM fits in

 TatvaCRM is built for Indian small and medium businesses — meaning it speaks INR, understands GST, has Indian phone-number defaults, and runs on plans starting at ₹0 forever (free for up to three users).
-When Meena at Coastal Diagnostics signs up on a Tuesday afternoon, by Tuesday evening she can see every doctor referral her clinic has ever received, in one place — for the first time in seven years.
+When Rajiv at Pragati Capital signs his team up on a Tuesday afternoon, by Tuesday evening every banker contact, every past mandate, and every CA referral source from their old Excel sheets is in one place — for the first time in nine years.

 The next pages explain the four moving parts every CRM has — Leads, Contacts, Companies, Deals — and how to think about each one.
 Read them in order if it’s your first time.
 If you’ve used a CRM before, jump to the one you have a question about.